doombubbles/buffs-in-shop/LATEST.md

+- Added many Hero buffs, Paragons Buffs, and stackable tower buffs to the shop
 - Added a new "God Boost" buff that applies all other buffs to a tower at once
 - Fixed Take Better Aim being applyable to a tower without Take Aim
 - Hid some buffs from the shop in Chimps that don't actually do anything
+- Added settings for allowing buffs to individually bypass the Require Buff Origin Usable setting